int91/FallingCubesAppGameKit/README.md

  Falling Cubes uses its own ecs-similar code base.
 The ecs-similar system is alike because each object type has its own update, create, and draw function(s).

  The object system works by declaring an array that stores a type, entity.
 Then each object (player, enemy, etc.) is defined as an entity and fed into that array.
- Variables such as PlayerLives, and PlayeID are stored in global variables to prevent re-typing "player." or entities[player.Id].thisvar].
+ Variables such as PlayerLives, and PlayerID are stored in global variables to prevent re-typing "player." or entities[player.Id].thisvar].

  In layman's terms the player dodges cubes that fall from the air and if the player gets hit by a cube too many times they die.